jjaburke91/potato-flickr-feed/README.md

 ## Comments
 ### Using CSS Over JS For Listing Page Photo Information
 I generally prefer to use CSS for any stylistic changes when possible and so chose to duplicate DOM and use media queries to display the Author, Date and View link on the listing page.
-I like having all style and structural code to be in one place.
+I like having all style and structural-behaviour code to be in one place.

-Duplicating DOM is the disadvantage to this method, however given the duplicate DOM was only containing text, I find the disadvantage to be acceptable.
+Duplicating DOM is the disadvantage to this method, however given the duplicate DOM is only containing text, I find the disadvantage to be acceptable.
 If, however, the duplicate DOM was required to have an image of some sort, I would have used Javascript to restructure the DOM and so as not to duplicate an image request.

 ### RemoveHTMLElementsByIndex Filter